49 Different Types of Snakes in Florida

 These types of snakes in Florida found in pine forests are typically slender and have reddish-brown or reddish-orange bodies.

-They have a dark line extending from their eyes to their mouths, and their lips and bellies are a pale yellow or white color.
+They have a dark line extending from their eyes to their mouths, and their lips and bellies are pale yellow or white.

 These types of snakes in Florida typically reach lengths of 10 to 13 inches (25 to 33 cm).

-They are found in the southernmost parts of the panhandle, all the way across the state’s eastern coast, and the entire Florida peninsula.
+They are found in the southernmost parts of the panhandle, across the state’s eastern coast, and throughout the Florida peninsula.

 There is no risk to humans from the non-venomous snakes.